LaPA$^2$: Length-Aware Prefix and Prompt Attention Augmentation for Long-Form Controllable Text Generation: Related Work

-\textbf{Decoding-time Intervention.} These methods control attributes by modifying the output distribution during inference, requiring minimal or no changes to model parameters.
-PPLM uses gradients from an attribute classifier to steer hidden states.
-FUDGE \citep{FUDGE} applies a Bayesian factorization to adjust token probabilities dynamically.
-DExperts combines outputs from expert and anti-expert models via contrastive decoding to guide generation.
-Air-Decoding constructs attribute distributions using prepended learned prefixes and reconstructs them to balance the weights of attribute-related and unrelated words, enhancing controllability while maintaining fluency.
+These methods modify the output distribution during inference.
+PPLM \citep{PPLM} uses gradients from an attribute classifier to steer hidden states, while FUDGE \citep{FUDGE} applies Bayesian factorization to adjust token probabilities.
+DExperts \citep{DExperts} combines expert and anti-expert models via contrastive decoding, and ROSE \citep{zhong2024rose} boosts safety through reverse prompt contrastive decoding.
+GeDi \citep{GeDi} and Air-Decoding \citep{Air-Decoding} use class-conditional language models with control code prefixes to guide generation via Bayes' rule.
+Other directions include distributional constraints \citep{khalifa2021distributional} and pragmatic reasoning \citep{RSA-Control}.
+Many of these methods internally rely on prefix-conditional language models, making them susceptible to the attention dilution problem we identify.